uthy4r/hospital-readmission-prediction/README.md

 streamlit run app.py
 ```

-The app opens at `http://localhost:8501`
+The app opens at `http://localhost:8501`.
+Note: The app will automatically download the model from Hugging Face on the first run.

 ### Run Notebook (Training)